baheerpayab/calculator/README.md

 A fully functional calculator that works with 2 numbers at a time.

 #### Learned:
-- fortifying HTML, CSS, and JS skills.
+- fortifying HTML, CSS, and JS skills

 ### Built With